-- Playback an informational recording based on frequently asked questions (like your team’s business hours or how to pay an outstanding bill)
+- Playback an informational audio recording based on frequently asked questions (like your team’s business hours or how to pay an outstanding bill)

 If a caller doesn’t select a menu option, the auto-attendant greeting plays again by default.
 However, you can also set the system to forward calls automatically so no customers get lost looking for help.
 This keeps important conversations from falling through the cracks and can help you build better relationships with your customers.

 Thousands of small businesses rely on OpenPhone to simplify their daily workflows and build relationships with customers — and not just because of our intuitive IVR.
-By signing up for OpenPhone’s Standard plan, you also get:
+By signing up for OpenPhone’s Business plan, you also get:

 - Free calls and texting to the US and Canada from almost anywhere else in the world